matiasandina/NATSCI191/Coke-Pepsi.md

 # The Data

-Information is available in the Spreadsheet Named "2017-NATSCI191-Coke-Preferences".
+Information is available in the file named `2017-NATSCI191-Coke-Preferences.csv`.
 There, you will find the following columns: **ID,	Group,	preference,	real.coke,	likes,	think.can.tell,	guess.coke**.
 Metadata about the columns can be found below:

 * ID = Subjects ID across all experiments, a 3 number digit (except for 2 subjects that have 5 digit IDs).
 * Group = Group to what the subjects were randomly assigned to, takes values 1 or 2.